 Simplify Electronic Signatures on Websites Built with Microsoft Power Pages

-Every organization runs on agreements.
+Every organisation runs on agreements.
 No matter what industry you’re in, which customers you serve or how many employees you have, your team needs a well-oiled agreement process to function.
 However, not every team has a fully staffed team of developers to create and manage websites with seamless integrations to modern agreement technology.

-Without a smooth experience to collect electronic signatures, organizations have to fall back on manual methods like mailing ink-and-paper documentation or printing, signing and scanning paperwork.
+Without a smooth experience to collect electronic signatures, organisations have to fall back on manual methods like mailing ink-and-paper documentation or printing, signing and scanning paperwork.
 Those outdated processes slow down the speed of business and might even introduce unnecessary risks.

 A better experience for Power Pages makers

-Power Pages is built for organizations and governments around the world that need to create external websites to serve their customers, partners and constituents.
+Power Pages is built for organisations and governments around the world that need to create external websites to serve their customers, partners and constituents.
 It’s a tool that lets citizen developers quickly build websites that are robust enough to accommodate modern digital workflows.
 Today’s businesses are building low-code websites with Power Pages to increase their reach and improve relationships with their critical audiences.